WestGrid/SciVis2021/content/tasks.md

 <p style="line-height: 1.2;"> <font size="3"> <b>Figure 2:</b> Temperature anomaly (left) and the corresponding spin
 transition-induced density anomaly (right) at two timesteps separated by 20 Myrs (earlier at the top) in a cross-section and at the inner, core-mantle boundary.
-You can clearly see a descending cold slab that becomes heavier (blue region on the right) causing its downward acceleration (bottom left panel).
+You can see a descending cold slab that becomes first lighter and then heavier (red and blue regions on the right panels) which can initially slow and then accelerate the mantle flow at mid-mantle depths (bottom left panel).
 You can see similar effects in the hot rising plumes.
-These and opposite effects can cause plume or slab stagnation at mid-mantle depths with subsequent sudden avalanches. </font> </p>
+These two effects can cause plume or slab stagnation at mid-mantle depths with subsequent sudden avalanches. </font> </p>

 <!-- The spin transition-induced density for the model I have sent you is based D4 in Table 2 in the attached paper.
 In order to calculate the spin transition-induced density anomaly, we calculate the laterally average of this density and subtract it from the spin transition-induced density (i.e. anomaly = dRho - dRho_ave) (see the four lines at the bottom of page 5 in this paper).
 <!-- For depths above ~1500 km there is no spin transition, and therefore no spin transition-induced density (and hence no density anomaly). -->